zhendongli2008/Active-space-model-for-PClusters/README.md

-# Active space model for P-clusters in nitrogenase
+# Active space models for P-clusters in nitrogenase

 For details, see supplementary materials in the following reference: